SepehrTabatabai/Flutter-RPSApplication/README.md

 ## flutter_rock_paper_scissors

 Welcome to the Flutter RPS Application!
-This is a mobile app developed using the Flutter framework, designed to provide an immersive experience for drum enthusiasts.
+This is a mobile app developed using the Flutter framework.

 A new Flutter project.